thisdot/starter.dev/starters/express-apollo-prisma/README.md

 - `npm prisma:migrate:dev` - Updates your database using migrations during development and creates the database if it does not exist.
 - `npm run prisma:generate` - Generates the API schema types into the `src/interfaces/schema.ts` file
 - `npm run prisma:deploy` - Applies all pending migrations, and creates the database if it does not exist.
 Primarily used in non-development environments.
-- `npm run prisma:studio` - Starts a GUI that allows for easy exploration and manipulation of data.
+- `npm queue:run` - Queue runner script.
+Runs the queue worker.

 ### Database and Redis